seandstewart/bardly/pending/romances/the-tempest/11-player.md

 A rotten carcass of a boat, not rigg'd,
 Nor tackle, sail, nor mast; the very rats
 Instinctively had quit it: there they hoist us,
-To cry to the sea that roar’d to us, to sigh
+To cry to the sea that roar'd to us, to sigh
 To the winds whose pity, sighing back again,
-Did us but loving wrong. …
+Did us but loving wrong. ...

 **MIRANDA**
-...Alack, what trouble
+...
+Alack, what trouble
-Was I then to you!...
+Was I then to you! ...

 **PROSPERO**
-...O, a cherubim
+...
+O, a cherubim
 Thou wast that did preserve me.
 Thou didst smile.
 Infused with a fortitude from heaven,
 When I have deck'd the sea with drops full salt,
-Under my burthen groan’d; which raised in me
+Under my burthen groan'd; which raised in me
 An undergoing stomach, to bear up
 Against what should ensue.

 **MIRANDA**
-How came we ashore?...
+How came we ashore? ...

 **PROSPERO**
-...By Providence divine.
+...
+By Providence divine.
 Some food we had and some fresh water that
 A noble Neapolitan, Gonzalo,
 Out of his charity, being then appointed